-To meet the needs of active, older adults, Methodist Hospital maintains a data base of more than 4,700 email and street addresses of seniors ranging in age from fifty to ninety years.
-Methodist utilizes this data base to notify seniors about upcoming educational events and screenings.

-In Fiscal Year 2016, Methodist Hospital, in collaboration with the Arcadia Community Center hosted eight events, with physicians and other healthcare professionals addressing a variety of topics, including lung cancer screening and prevention, chronic obstructive pulmonary diseases, heart health, allergies, colorectal surgery, radiation oncology.
-In Fiscal Year 2016, attendance at these programs totalled approximately 350 persons.
-In advance of these events, Methodist mailed Save the Date reminder cards, announcing upcoming events, including dates and times, locations, and program descriptions and posted information on Methodist Hospital's website "Calendar of Events."
-Methodist also utilized social media to announce the dates and times of upcoming events.
+To meet the needs of active, older adults, Methodist Hospital offers a 50+ Health Connection program.
+This membership program allows members to enjoy the following services and benefits: free health education classes, screenings, and physician referrals.
+In Fiscal Year 2017, there were 5,512 active members of 50+ Health Connection, ranging in age from fifty to ninety years.
+In Fiscal Year 2017, Methodist Hospital, in collaboration with the Arcadia Community Center hosted eight events, with physicians and other health care professionals addressing a variety of topics, including chronic obstructive pulmonary disease (January); hypertension, exercise and diet guidelines for cardiovascular health (February); allergies and asthma (March); benign anorectal diseases (April); cancer immunotherapy (May); breast cancer in women over 65 (June); stomach cancer (July); and healthy holiday cooking (October).
+In Fiscal Year 2017, attendance at these programs totaled approximately 342 persons.
+In advance of these events, Methodist Hospital Senior Services mailed Save the Date reminder cards, announcing upcoming events, including dates and times, locations, and program descriptions and posted information on Methodist Hospital's website "Calendar of Events."